AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/base-extensions/mobile-core/lifecycle/ios.md

 * If you are debugging using Xcode, re-launching the app while it is running in the foreground will cause a crash.
   * You can avoid a crash in this scenario by backgrounding the app prior to re-launching the app from Xcode.
 * If your app is launched in the background because of an enabled background capability (e.g. - background fetch, location update), then `lifecycleStart` is called and the app never comes to the foreground, the next launch (whether in the background or foreground) will result in a crash.
-* If you programmatically delete Adobe’s pause flag from `NSUserDefaults`, while the app is in the background, the next launch or resume causes a crash.
+* If you programmatically delete Adobe's pause flag from `NSUserDefaults`, while the app is in the background, the next launch or resume causes a crash.

 ### How can I prevent false crashes from being reported?